GravityKit/GravityView/readme.txt

 == Changelog ==

+* Tweak: Improved plugin speed by reducing amount of information logged

 = 1.21.5.1 on June 13, 2017 =

 * Modified: We stopped allowing any HTML in Paragraph Text fields in 1.21.5, but this functionality was used by lots of people.
 We now use a different function to allow safe HTML by default.